-Why should you use the AutoPi TMU CAN-FD?
+Why should you use the AutoPi TMU device?

-The AutoPi TMU CAN-FD is a WiFi CAN bus data recorder that is excellent for CAN-based asset predictive maintenance.
+The AutoPi TMU device is a Wi-Fi CAN bus data recorder that is excellent for CAN-based asset predictive maintenance.

 The device includes two May FD ports and can be upgraded with additional CAN interfaces.
 Diagnostics over IP (DoIP) support for Raspberry Pi 3B+ and above.